 - Decreased mental health or sharpness: When you don’t get quality sleep and your insulin levels spike and dip, your brain simply doesn’t function optimally.
 This can lead to brain fog, confusion, or simply not feeling as alert as usual.

-- Staying up late at night: Sometimes logging long hours is avoidable due to work or social engagements, but establishing a sleep/wake routine and sticking to it will benefit your overall health — and get your circadian rhythm back in check.
+- Staying up late at night: Sometimes logging long hours is unavoidable due to work or social engagements, but establishing a sleep/wake routine and sticking to it will benefit your overall health — and reset your circadian rhythm naturally.

 - Eating at random times: Snacks, cravings and the general availability of food make it easy to grab a bite when something looks enticing.
 Instead, listen to your body and eat when you feel hungry.
 Your hunger may not always come up at traditional breakfast, lunch, and dinner times.